About Us

 Suzann

 The Grief Project is funded by donations and an all-volunteer staff does the work.
-Over the last few years, these dedicated volunteers have provided the impetus, ideas, resources, wisdom, contacts, planning assistance and hard work to breathe life into the project.
+Over the last few years, these dedicated volunteers have provided the impetus, ideas, resources, wisdom, contacts, planning assistance and hard work to breathe life into the project and to make a difference in the lives of the bereaved.

-Meet our Leadership Team.
+Meet our Board of Directors.
 This group of amazing human beings is the guiding force behind The Grief Project and the Sacred Journey.
 They give of their time, talents and experience to ensure the integrity of the program and to help steer the organization to success.
-Click here for bios and more information about the team members.

 TGP Angels

-Many of our Angels (Volunteers) have been here since the inception of the dream and others continue to join us along the way.
-They are the wonderful people who inspire us, support us, generously provide us with advice and guidance and are our biggest cheerleaders.
+Many of our angels have been here since the inception of the dream and others continue to join us along the way.
+They are the people who inspire us, support us, provide advice and counsel and are our biggest cheerleaders.
 They have our everlasting gratitude.

 Anne Bettenberg